-More example industry profit margins from the NYU study:
+More example industry margins from the NYU study:

-Of course, knowing your profit margin is the first step in improving your profit margin.
+Of course, knowing what is a good profit margin and understanding your margins is the first step in improving your margins.
 Once you have that data, these are just a few ways you can help your business improve its profit margin:

 A high profit margin means that a business is highly profitable and running efficiently.

 No. Gross margin is a percentage of a business’s revenue, while gross profit is the amount you get after you subtract the cost of goods sold (COGS) from revenue.

 Gross profit margin indicates the profitability of a business and is a measure of a business’s financial health.
 A good profit margin means a business is very profitable.